 mk sukach is the author of Hypothetically Speaking, Something Impossible Happens, and Impression of a Life.
 His poetry and reviews appear in a number of journals to include BlazeVox, Sharkpack Poetry Review, The Journal, Connotation Press, Spoon River Poetry Review, Construction Magazine, Yemassee, and others.
-He is a retired Air Force officer and currently lives in Nevada with his wife, Chris, and dog, Scribble.
+He lives somewhere in Nevada with his wife, Chris, and dog, Scribble.

 Winner of the 2016 Encircle Publications Annual Chapbook Contest.
 2016.

 Pushcart Prize Nominee.
 War, Literature, and the Arts.
 2016.